How to install Alpine on Raspberry Pi

 If you are connecting using a serial console, you will need to add the following

-items to your config.txt
+items to your config.txt and cmdline.txt files.

 cmdline.txt